bond-lab/Language-Technology-and-the-Internet/README.md

 # Language-Technology-and-the-Internet

-This course explores the impact of technology on everyday use of language.
-The focus is on modern information technology, but the course will begin with a review of some 'old' technology (e.g. writing, typing, sound recording, radio and television) in order to show how all technology can potentially change language use.
-Like so many other aspects of life, language communication has been revolutionised by the introduction of the Internet.
-We will look at the structure and use of English have been shaped by the popularity of new modes of communication made available by the Internet: SMS, e-mail, chatrooms, Internet Relay Chat, Usenet newsgroups, World Wide Web pages, and virtual worlds.
-The implications of these changes for our thinking and understanding of language will also be discussed.
+This course explores the intersection of language, technology and the internet.
+We start by looking at the introduction of writing and how it can be represented on computers.
+We then look at speech and how it differs from text.
+These are compared to different media of communication such as email, blogs and chat.
+The internet has made new methods of writing possible, as well as made access to an incredible variety and amount of text.
+We study how wikipedia pages are written, and students group together to write their own pages.
+In the second half of the course, we learn about how information is represented electronically, both as text and meta-text.
+We finish with a description of the semantic web and citation networks.
+The implications of this technology for our thinking and understanding of language will also be discussed.

 This course is created by Francis Bond.